 A Lie group $G$ is \emph{semisimple} when its Lie algebra $L$ is semisimple, meaning that $L$ is a direct sum of simple Lie algebras.
 If $L$ or $G$ is semisimple, then $Z(G_{\max})$ is discrete, and $L$ also has a canonical minimal Lie group

 using any Lie group $G$ with Lie algebra $L$.
-The Lie group $G_{\min}$ is a matrix Lie group, and it is also called an \emph{adjoint Lie group}, because it is the image of $G$ in its adjoint action on $L$.
-If $L$ is semisimple, then it also has a maximal matrix Lie group $G_{\mmax}$, and $Z(G_{\mmax})$ is finite.
-If $L$ is semisimple and either compact or complex, then $G_{\mmax} = G_{\max}$.
+The Lie group $G_{\min}$ is algebraic, and it is also called an \emph{adjoint Lie group}, because it is the image of $G$ in its adjoint action on $L$.
+If $L$ is semisimple, then it also has a maximal algebraic Lie group $G_{\amax}$, and $Z(G_{\amax})$ is finite.
+If $L$ is semisimple and either compact (meaning that it has a compact Lie group) or complex, then $G_{\amax} = G_{\max}$.

 Suppose that